vuejs/vuepress/packages/docs/docs/guide/markdown.md

 Since the import of the code snippets will be executed before webpack compilation, you can’t use the path alias in webpack.
 The default value of `@` is `process.cwd()`.
 :::

-You can also use a [VS Code region](https://code.visualstudio.com/docs/editor/codebasics#_folding) in order to only include the corresponding part of the code file.
+You can also use a [VS Code region](https://code.visualstudio.com/docs/editor/codebasics#_folding) to only include the corresponding part of the code file.
 You can provide a custom region name after a `#` following the filepath (`snippet` by default):

 **Input**